 Aussie farmers up for Landcare gong

-A Moree landholder and a Longreach cattle producer are among the nominees for the 2020 Bob Hawke Landcare Award, a prestigious accolade which recognises an individual who actively pursues, introduces and develops innovative farming systems to improve productivity, profitability, sustainability and the quality of our natural resources.
+A Moree landholder and a Longreach cattle producer are among the nominees for the 2020 Bob Hawke Landcare Award.
+This prestigious accolade recognises an individual who actively pursues, introduces and develops innovative farming systems to improve productivity, profitability, sustainability and the quality of our natural resources.

-Sixteen years after buying their Gravesend property on the North West Slopes, 50kms outside Moree, NSW, nominee Justin Kirkby and his wife Lorroi of Amarula Dorpers have revitalised their land, which once featured rundown cropping blocks with scarce groundcover and poor nutritional grasses.
-Now, the Dorper sheep farmers have decreased their farm’s carbon footprint with the revegetation of up to 20 percent of the property, with native tree species specific to the region.
-Planting trees and fodder shrubs has added to wildlife corridors and bio-link habitats for insects and birds to work as one in the ecosystem with their Kirkby’s innovative farming practices.
+Sixteen years after buying their NSW property, nominee Justin Kirkby and his wife Lorroi of Amarula Dorpers have revitalised their land.
+The property once featured rundown cropping blocks with scarce groundcover and poor nutritional grasses.
+Now, the pair have decreased their farm’s carbon footprint via the revegetation of 20 percent of the property.
+Planting native trees and fodder shrubs has added to wildlife corridors and bio-link habitats.
+Insects and birds now work as one alongside the Kirkby’s innovative farming practices.

 Nominee James Walker and his family operate Camden Park Station, a 20,000-acre organic, global animal partnership accredited cattle station in Longreach, Qld.
 The Walkers have focused on tackling land degradation, carbon emissions and climate change.

-Actively researching ways of improving the environmental, financial and production performance of his property, Walker has addressed emissions through an off-grid solution for the power supply on his property and created the Agrihive Farmecco digital platform to help other farmers understand and implement sustainable Landcare goals.
-Camden Park has completed extensive water developments, and Walker has also initiated and executed a large-scale solar farm to help with viability during drought.
+Actively researching ways of improving the environmental, financial and production performance of his property, Walker has addressed emissions through an off-grid solution for the power supply on his property.
+He also created the Agrihive Farmecco digital platform to help other farmers understand and implement sustainable Landcare goals.
+Further, Camden Park has completed extensive water developments.
+Walker has also initiated and executed a large-scale solar farm to help with viability during drought.

-The Bob Hawke Landcare Award publicly recognises an individual involved in championing Landcare Australia – a community not-for-profit organisation which involves local groups of volunteers repairing the natural environment – and inspiring others to take action on their own property or through a Landcare group.
-It also acknowledges a person’s leadership and commitment to landcare, natural resource management and sustainable agriculture.
+The Bob Hawke Landcare Award publicly recognises an individual involved in championing Landcare Australia.
+This community not-for-profit involves local groups of volunteers who work to repair the natural environment.
+It also inspires others to take action on their own property or through a Landcare group.
+The award acknowledges a person’s leadership and commitment to preserving the land, natural resources and sustainable agriculture.

-The winner of the Bob Hawke Landcare Award will be announced at the virtual 2021 National Landcare Awards gala dinner on Thursday, August 5.
-The award recipient will be awarded a prize package of $50,000 for further development of their knowledge and skills in sustainable land management to enable an even stronger contribution to Landcare.
+The winner of the Bob Hawke Landcare Award will be announced at a virtual award ceremony on August 5.
+The award recipient will receive a prize package of $50,000 for further development of their knowledge and skills in sustainable land management.